Power outages can disrupt even the best-laid vacation plans, leaving Airbnb hosts and guests scrambling to adapt.

 Hosts aren’t obligated to refund for every outage, especially if it’s a one-off event and they’ve informed guests upfront.

-The 10XBNB team suggests hosts disclose potential power risks in their listing (e.g., “This rural area may experience occasional power outages”) to set expectations.
+The 10XBNB team suggests hosts disclose potential power risks in their listing (e.g., “This rural area may experience occasional power outages”) to set expectations about what guests can expect in case of an outage and how the host will respond.

 Pair this with a solid Airbnb cleaning checklist to ensure your property is guest-ready, outage or not.